mperham/blog/_posts/2016-04-25-distributed-locking.md

 API](https://github.com/mperham/sidekiq/wiki/Ent-Rate-Limiting), which provides a flexible "concurrent" limiter, against other rubygems which provide a similar lock.

+> **Please Note**: I'm not talking about [Redlock](http://redis.io/topics/distlock) and other algorithms that provide fault-tolerant locking via distributed consensus.
+Those algorithms are slower and **much** harder to get correct; I would never trust myself to write one (or anyone else that's not a Computer Science Ph.D).
+In this post, I'm talking about using a single Redis instance to coordinate many worker processes distributed across many machines.
+This is sufficiently safe and robust for most businesses.

 ### The Setup

 I tested four different distributed lock gems, including sidekiq-ent.